Gurneetkaur22/CafeManagementSystem/README.md

 # CafeManagementSystem
 Version 1.O
-1. Adding new features to streamline cafe operations such as table reservation management or online ordering integration.
+1. Adding new features to streamline cafe operations such as online ordering integration.
-2. Adding more pictures of the coffees and dishes.
+2. Menu Presentation:
+• Showcase Menu: Display the cafe's menu with clear descriptions, prices, and images to entice customers.
+• Updates: Easily update and manage menu items, prices, and specials.
+3. HTML, CSS, and JavaScript: The foundation of the website is built upon HTML (Hypertext Markup Language) for structuring content, CSS (Cascading Style Sheets) for styling and layout, and JavaScript for interactive and dynamic elements.
+This trio of technologies forms the backbone of the website's frontend, facilitating a seamless and visually appealing user interface.